The Only Show in Town

 Preface

-This book tells you where it came from.
+The Abstractionist’s Papers is a book about Natural Reality.
+This book tells you where the idea came from.

-A year after publishing The Papers, readers kept asking the same question: how could something like this come from a patent attorney?
+A year after publishing, readers kept asking the same question: how could something like this come from a patent attorney?

 I wrote The Only Show in Town to answer it.
-It’s a book about how Natural Reality emerged and how the character I invented 8 years prior became real in 2025.
+It’s about how Natural Reality emerged and how the character I invented eight years prior became real in 2025.

 Welcome to the Blue Space.